Social sharing:

 • It has faster new edges engagement (at the start of the new turn)

-• It allows generating high edge angles earlier in the turn
+• It produces early edging and pretty high edge angles earlier (quicker) in the turn.

 Side-effects